-In this article, we’ll be talking about how bearded dragons lay their eggs, what to expect, and how you can handle the situation.
-Let’s go!
+In this article, we’ll be talking about how bearded dragons lay their eggs and how you can handle the situation effectively to help you ensure your pet lizard’s safety throughout the ordeal.

 Mating